akilcodes-7/Bandit-CTF-Journey/Bandit-Level-11.md

 ### 🧠 Explanation

-- The file `data.txt` contains Base64-encoded data
+- The file `data.txt` contains ROT13-encoded text
-- The `base64 -d` command decodes the content back to its original form
+- The `tr` command translates each character to its decoded form
-- The decoded output contains the password for the next level
+- The output reveals the password for the next level

 ---

-### 🔐 Concept Learned

-This level demonstrates how encoded data can be decoded using standard Linux utilities.
-It highlights the importance of recognizing common encoding formats such as Base64 during security analysis.

----

-### 🛡️ Security Insight

-Encoding is not encryption.
-Sensitive data stored in encoded form can be easily decoded and exposed if not properly protected.